West End Gang: 21st century

 In 2003 onetime gang associate Peter MacAllister wrote a novel called Dexter based on real stories from the gang.

 In 2005, a 300 kilogram shipment of a total 1,300 kilograms of cocaine, co-organized by Rizzuto crime family confidante, Francesco Del Balso and West End Gang member, Richard Griffin, was intercepted in Boucherville, Quebec by police.
 After Griffin invested $1.5 million in the purchase and transportation of the cocaine, he demanded $350,000 from the Rizzutos for not taking preventive measures in transporting the drugs.
 After arguments about the debts, Griffin was killed by gunfire outside his home in Notre-Dame-de-Grâce on July 12, 2006.

-A key member of the gang in recent years was Shane Kenneth Maloney, known as "Wheels" as he is confined to a wheelchair.
+A key member of the gang in recent years was Shane Kenneth Maloney, known as "Wheels" as he uses a wheelchair.
 On 27 October 2011, an officer with the Service de police de la Ville de Montréal on vacation in Playa del Carmen in Mexico saw two other officers of Service de police de la Ville de Montréal socializing with members of the West End Gang and the Montreal Hells Angels at the Blue Parrot nightclub.
 Upset with the apparent corruption, the officer used his cellphone to take pictures of the officers socializing with the gangsters at the Blue Parrot.
 Led by Maloney who noticed the policeman taking the photographs, the Hells Angels and the West End Gang members proceed to beat the policeman bloody, who required five hours of surgery in order to make his face resemble what it had been before the beating.
 The policeman noted that no-one in the management of the Blue Parrot made any attempt to call the police or stop the beating.

 Maloney became a key member in the Wolfpack Alliance.
 On 1 November 2012, Maloney was charged with trafficking in cocaine; gangsterism; and arms smuggling.
 The police searched Maloney's house and found evidence linking to the theft of dynamite in Sainte-Sophie in August 2011.
 Found inside of his house were hundreds of guns; 1, 475 sticks of dynamite; two pounds of C-4 explosive and remote controls that could be used for bombs.
 In December 2013, Maloney was convicted of assault for his role in the Blue Parrot incident of 2011.
 In April 2017, Maloney was found guilty of the charges relating to his weapons and explosive cache and sentenced to 10 years in prison.
 Maloney worked as a member of the Wolfpack, but transferred his loyalty towards helping the Sinaloa Cartel in smuggling cocaine direct into Ontario.

 Kings of Coke, a documentary film chronicling the history of the West End Gang directed by Julian Sher, was released in November 2022.

 Montreal police estimate that the West End Gang currently consists of approximately 125 to 150 members and associates.
 The group often collaborates with the Montreal Mafia and the Hells Angels in enormous drug shipments and remains one of the most powerful and profitable criminal organizations in the country.